isomerpages/gb-assist/pages/solutionrepo/solution394.md

 N.A. for non-SMEs

 #### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR No change in vendor allowed
+- Thickness of resulting dough should be adjustable

-The purchase of pre-owned/used equipment is not supportable
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
+The purchase of pre-owned/used equipment is not supportable.

 #### Contact Information
 N.A.